 For $35 per month per line, you can enjoy SD video streaming, music streaming for up to 500Kbps, and a maximum of 2Mbps gaming speed.
 You’ll need to enable autopay to get this discounted rate.

-The 2nd plan from Sprint is for all of their customers and it is not a limited time offer.
-With the Unlimited Basic plan, you can stream SD video, get to share 500MB 4G data with the mobile hotspot, and a Hulu subscription.
+The 2nd plan from Sprint is for all of their customers and it is not a limited-time offer.
+With the Unlimited Basic plan, you can stream SD video, get to share 500MB 4G data with the mobile hotspot, and have a Hulu subscription.
 Moreover, there are no yearly contracts and or additional fees other than some regulatory charges set by the government.